aserwotka/DikiDictionaryScrapper/README.md

 ## Download

+You can download prebuild executable file from [here](https://github.com/aserwotka/DikiDictionaryScrapper/releases) (choose latest version, expand "Assets" and select *.exe file).
 No installation is required, because this is single file application.
-You only need executable file.
-You can download prebuild package from [here](https://github.com/aserwotka/DikiDictionaryScrapper/releases) (choose latest version, expand "Assets" and select *.exe file).
-No installation is required.

 ## Usage